Sports & Fitness Professionals

 • Show that people of all sizes deserve a nurturing environment and will benefit from a healthy lifestyle and positive self-image

 • Honour the role of parents and carers, where relevant, and support them to model healthy behaviours at home without overemphasising weight

 • Be sensitive to diverse norms, cultural traditions and practices

 • Ask qualified health care providers or researchers who know the risk factors for eating disorders to evaluate any programs that you deliver

 Early intervention is key to improved health and quality of life when it comes to providing primary care for people affected by eating disorders.

 Education professionals are ideally positioned to detect early signs and symptoms of eating issues and disorders.
 Educators, teachers and trainers therefore play an important role in helping to prevent eating issues from developing further, resulting in better long term outcomes for treatment.

-Friends, Families, Carers
+Friends, Families, Supports